Rikul/LedgerFlow/README.md

 # LedgerFlow - Accounting Software

 LedgerFlow is a comprehensive online accounting software designed specifically for small businesses and freelancers.
-Built with Angular and Tailwind CSS, it provides an intuitive and modern interface for managing finances, invoicing, expense tracking, and more.
+Built with Angular and Tailwind CSS, it provides an intuitive and modern interface for managing finances, invoicing, expense tracking, customer/vendor management, and more.

 ## Features